apostrophecms/apostrophe/README.md

 "What if I'm building a site with lots of pages?
 Each page might have two or three areas.
 Is there an efficient way to get them all at once?"

 Sure!
-Jot provides a `getAreasForPage` method for this purpose.
+Jot provides a `getPage` method for this purpose.

-If you pass the slug `/about` to `getAreasForPage`, and areas exist with the following slugs:
+If you pass the slug `/about` to `getPage`, and areas exist with the following slugs:

     /about:main
     /about:sidebar
     /about:footer

-Then `getAreasForPage` will fetch all of them and deliver an object like this:
+Then `getPage` will fetch all of them and deliver an object like this:

     {
+      slug: '/about',
+      areas: {
         main: {
-        content: "rich content markup for main"
-      },
+          slug: '/about/:main',
+          content: 'main content'
+        }
         sidebar: {
-        content: "rich content markup for sidebar"
-      },
+          slug: '/about/:sidebar',
+          content: 'sidebar content'
+        }
         footer: {
-        content: "rich content markup for footer"
-      },
+          slug: '/about/:sidebar',
+          content: 'footer content'
         }
+      }
+    }

+"Those page objects look useful.
+Can I store other stuff in those?
+Page titles and so forth?"
+Yes.
+You can write your own mongo code to set additional properties on the objects in the pages collection.
+Jot won't mind.

+Jot's putArea and getArea methods are written to automatically spot slugs containing a ":" and update or fetch an area within the areas property of a page in the pages collection, rather than creating a freestanding area object in the areas collection.

 The [jotwiki sample application](http://github.com/boutell/jotwiki) uses this method to deliver complete Wiki pages:

     app.get('*', function(req, res) {
       var slug = req.params[0];
-      jot.getAreasForPage(slug, function(e, info) {
+      jot.getPage(slug, function(e, info) {
         return res.render('page.html', {
           slug: info.slug,
-          main: info.main ? info.main.content : '',
+          main: info.areas.main ? info.areas.main.content : '',
-          sidebar: info.sidebar ? info.sidebar.content : ''
+          sidebar: info.areas.sidebar ? info.areas.sidebar.content : ''
         });
       });
     });